Nottotallynadawr/termux-desktop-for-termux-x11/README.md

 ### Preparation

-Install `Termux` & `Termux:API` on your phone.
+Install `Termux` & `Termux:API` Also `Termux-x11` on your phone.
 It's recommended to install *Termux API* application as many desktop elements are dependent on it.

 > Old Test Device
 > This setup is created and tested on :